FrankLeymann/IAAS-Curriculum/doc/iaas-curriculum.md

 After attending these lectures, the major concepts and technologies behind large-scale distributed applications like non-functional properties, loose-coupling, architectural styles, relevant patterns as well as cloud architectural concerns and cloud platforms a are understood.

-This cluster may be extended by attending the [practical course](#pract) on Cloud, which will add practical experiences to the acquired skill set.
+This cluster may be extended by attending the [practical course](#pract) on cloud, which will add practical experiences to the acquired skill set.

 ![IAAS Courses](https://github.com/FrankLeymann/IAAS-Curriculum/blob/master/figures/Cloud-Cluster.png)